-This year I was proud to be selected by the Northern Home Counties to visit Japan on a coach education course.
+In 2018 I was proud to be selected by the Northern Home Counties to visit Japan on a coach education course.
 We were lucky enough to experience coaching at all levels from age 4 to university level in Japan.
 We even visited Tokai University, where we watched Olympians train!

 Matthew Harrison – 1st Kyu – BJA Level 1 Coach

 As a child I was fortunate enough to learn Judo and thoroughly enjoyed my time on the mat, but like so many things in life other pursuits and commitments got in the way and my time playing Judo was cut short.
 Fast forward 20+ years and my daughter comes home from school with a flyer from the AJC offering a free introductory session, as I still remember the core values and beliefs that I learnt from my time as a player I wholeheartedly supported her choice and was more than happy to add Judo to the litany of after school activities.